 - A little bit every day is better than a lot once – let me explain.
 When learning a new skill it is often better to practice for 30 minutes every day of the week, then it is to do a monster session on your Saturday afternoon.
 Why?
 2 things.
 First, real learning happens when you process information.
 And this is done in between language learning sessions (mainly while you sleep).
 And second, learning Russian is intense – chances are that studying for 4 hours of a Saturday might be focused for the first hour.
 But the other 3 won’t be nearly as intense because your brain will get fatigued.

-Variable #2 – And what is your desired level of fluency?
+Variable #2 – what is your desired level of fluency?

 Second one, what do you define as fluency in Russian?
 Is it to have a simple conversation with a native about your hobby’s and your work?
-Than 100-200 might be enough.
+Than 50 to 100 hours might be enough.
 Or do you want to read the literary classics from Tolstoy – in Russian?
 Then you better get practicing because even most native Russian barely understand it.

 Become very clear on what it is that you want.
 And this can also change over time.
-Maybe first you just want to be able to get around as a tourist in Russia.
+Maybe first you just want to know a couple of basic Russian phrases so you can get around as a tourist in Russia, or any Russian speaking country.
 But later on you might want to be able to watch and understand movies well.

 In general whatever your goal is, doesn’t really matter.
 As long as you don’t set your sights too high for the time you have (like the Tolstoy example in the previous paragraph).